Blues Point Tower: History

+Construction started in 1960 and the tower and the construction finished late 1961.
+The company's site office during construction was located in an 1870s Victorian villa named Bellvue, which formerly occupied the site..
+The tower was the first high rise apartment building to be strata titled and the first residents moved into the building in 1962.

 In February 2011, a 6 m tall maritime radar was added to the building's roof.

 Architecture and heritage value

 The heritage listing for the Tower describes it as a "Conspicuous, though unpopular, example of Internationalist style.
 This landmark building was innovative in its day and intended as a forerunner of a whole movement in architecture and high-density housing".

-Criticism

-Blues Point Tower is considered by many Sydney residents to be inconsistent with its surrounding buildings and cityscape.
+Nonetheless Blues Point Tower is considered by many Sydney residents to be inconsistent with its surrounding buildings and cityscape.
 Over time, many public figures have criticised it, or even called for its demolition.
 However, in 1993, North Sydney Council added the building to its local heritage register.

 "Come on, this is old news, stupid bloody nonsense, I'm sick to death of it. ...
 I've always thought Blues Point Tower is one of my best buildings and I stand by that.
 Anybody who can't see anything in it ought to go back to school."